-• A student is instructed to begin the grade appeal process by first appealing in writing, via email, directly to the course instructor regarding the final grade.
-The written appeal should articulate

-- If no resolution with the instructor is reached, then the student may initiate the formal appeal process through a written email to the PhD program director.
+- A student is instructed to begin the grade appeal process by first appealing in writing, via email, directly to the course instructor regarding the final grade.
+The written appeal should articulate the allowable grounds by which the grade is being appealed (see list above).
+The course instructor is expected to reply to the student in writing, via email, within 14 days of the initial complaint. - If no resolution with the instructor is reached, the student may initiate the formal appeal process through a written email to the PhD program director.
 The course instructor should respond in writing to the student appeal and this response must be forwarded with the student's appeal email to the PhD program director.
-This appeal must be submitted to the PhD program director no later than 14 days after receiving a written response from the course instructor. - If the matter is not resolved at the PhD program director level, the student may then appeal via email to the Associate Dean for Academic Affairs (ADAA).
+This appeal must be submitted to the PhD program director no later than 14 days after receiving a written response from the course instructor.

+- If the matter is not resolved at the PhD program director level, the student may then appeal via email to the Associate Dean for Academic Affairs (ADAA).
 All existing correspondence related to the dispute should be forwarded to the ADAA along with an explanation from the student indicating why there has not been a satisfactory resolution.
 This must be done within 14 days of receiving a decision from the PhD program director. - If the matter is not resolved with the ADAA, the student may then appeal in writing to the Dean of the College of Social Work.
 Appeals to the Dean must be submitted no later than 14 days after receiving a written response from the ADAA.
 Appeals to the Dean should include forwarding all previous correspondence regarding the dispute to the Dean's email. - If the matter is not resolved at the College level, the student may write an appeal letter to the Graduate Council Appeal Committee.
 Please consult the University's Graduate Catalog or the Graduate School's Graduate Council Appeal Procedure for more information.